nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 ```

 ### Pose Detection
-For pose detection tasks, Zero exclusively supports the COCO-Pose Format.
+For pose detection tasks, Nyuntam exclusively supports the COCO-Pose Format.
 The layout is structured as follows:

 ```shell
 coco-pose/